kissmetrics/km-support/_posts/2012-11-04-people-search.md

 * The *Last Value* that people recorded
 * The *date* that people first recorded the property ("First Time")
 * The *date* that people last recorded the property ("Last Time")

+# Identity Search

+In addition to finding groups of people, the People Search has an Identity Search feature (the second tab at the top of the report) which allows you to search for a specific identity.
+If you're looking for someone in particular - a certain power user, or perhaps a test identity used to test your events and properties - you can enter that ID into this search to pull up a profile for that user.

+![Identity Search][ss03]

+If you don't know the entire ID, you can enter a partial one instead.
+If your test ID is "marthatest1@sometest.com" and you enter just the name "martha," the search will find "marthatest1@sometest.com," as well as any other ID containing the name "martha."

+Just like the regular People Search, you have the option of adding data columns to the Identity Search, if desired.

 # Saving Your People Search